 - It’s OK to grieve.
 People seem to think that adults don’t have feelings about the death of their family.
 Often this gets additional stress related to holidays, sale of a home, marriage, or parents finding new partners.
 I’ve seen plenty of nasty articles written about adult kids but second spouses.
 Don’t let people tell you to “get over it.”
 Everyone’s reactions are different.

 - Be gentle with yourself.
-It’s important to protect yourself and your family from the fall out, but remember Rome wasn’t built in a day, everyone will make mistakes along the way.
+It’s important to protect yourself and your family from the fallout, but remember Rome wasn’t built in a day, everyone will make mistakes along the way.

 - Your significant other still needs you.
 It’s difficult to watch one’s partner go through the experience of some of the adults that have been in my coaching practice.
 It’s difficult to watch helplessly from the sidelines.
 It’s OK to ask for help from your significant other, though it is important to protect your own relationship.

 - You don’t have to live with other people’s dysfunction, you can heal it.
 If I had one message to the world, it would be that you can heal yourself from their dysfunction.
-My august colleague, Mark Baer always talks about how the manner in which a marriage ends indicates how well the family will function in the future, because children (even if they are adults) still make the family.
-These are of course wise words to live by, and unfortunately too many people do not see those things.
-However, it is important to know that you as an individual don’t need to drink the crazy Kool Aid.
+My august colleague, Mark Baer always talks about how the manner in which a marriage ends indicates how well the family will function in the future because children (even if they are adults) still make the family.
+These are of course wise words to live by, and unfortunately, too many people do not see those things.
+However, it is important to know that you as an individual don’t need to drink the crazy Kool-Aid.

-I’m sure there are additions to this list, but this is good starter list.
+I’m sure there are additions to this list, but this is a good starter list.
 If you have questions, feel free to leave them in the comments.
 This is a topic that needs a lot more discussion.